Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 The Critical Soil Temperatures of Plants

 Plants have critical soil temperatures, below which they will not germinate or grow.
 If your soil is too hot, the growth of some plants will actually slow down.
-So, your gardening season should begin when the soil temperature reaches about 45 degrees Fahrenheit and end when it falls back to that same temperature, regardless of what the weatherman says about the first and last frost.
+So, your gardening season should begin when the soil temperature reaches about 45°F and end when it falls back to that same temperature, regardless of what the weatherperson says about the first and last frost.

-If you plant too early before the soil warms to a critical level, your plants will be vulnerable to insect attacks, fungal diseases, and other undesirable elements.
-If you plant early and are able to avoid those things, your plants still won't grow until the conditions improve.
+If you plant too early—before the soil warms to a critical level—your plants will be vulnerable to insect attacks, fungal diseases, and other undesirable elements.
+Even if you plant early and are able to avoid diseases and insect, your plants still won't grow until the conditions improve.

 Soil Too Hot

-When the soil reaches about 85 degrees Fahrenheit, most food plants will stop growing.
+When the soil reaches about 85°F, most food plants will stop growing.
 They might not die, but they certainly won't continue to grow.
 So, soil that is too hot can be as detrimental to your gardening efforts as soil that is too cold.